hydpy-dev/hydpy/hydpy/docs/development.rst

 `gh-pages branch`_ automatically, meaning, that this `online documentation`_ is updated immediately.
-This deploy process is restricted to the `master branch`_ of the main development line and has disabled pull request option for savety reasons.
+This deploy process is restricted to the `master branch`_ of the main development line and has disabled pull request option for safety reasons.

 Test Coverage